Learning Disability and Autism: Information for primary care staff

 Annual health checks

 Annual health checks are for people with a learning disability who are over 14 years old.
 They are carried out by a doctor or nurse once a year.
-Annual Health Checks are a chance for a doctor or nurse, the person with a learning disability and those who support them to review a person’s physical and mental health, and wellbeing.
+An annual health check can help a person stay well by talking to a doctor or nurse about their health and finding any problems early, so they can be sorted out.

 What happens at an annual health check?